kunalgorithm/website/src/pages/posts/building-a-fullstack-twitter-clone/index.md

 }
 ```

+> Bonus: you can take a sneak peek at the feed endpoint of the production app, which our endpoint will eventually build up to, at [fullstack-twitter.onrender.com/api/feed](https://fullstack-twitter.onrender.com/api/feed)

 Visit your browser again you should see the fake tweets being rendered as raw json.

-> Note: I have a browser extension installed that prettifies raw JSON, like in the screenshot below.

 ![Feed JSON preview](./feed-json.png)

+> Note: I have a browser extension, [JSON formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en), installed that prettifies raw JSON, like in the screenshot above.

 ### Put the two together

-The real power with this approach is that we can write frontend and backend code in the same place, with the same language, and split the logic accordingly.
+The real power with this approach is that we can write frontend and backend code in the same place, in the same language, and split the logic accordingly.
+All of the source code goes into the `pages` directory, and the backend code is limited to the `api` directory.
+Each seperate file, whether a frontend page or a backend route, is compiled into it's own endpoint, and the two work together to power a fullstack application.

 To pull them together, we query the new `api/feed` endpoint from the `pages/index.tsx` page, and show our list of tweets to the user.
 We're going to user a small library called [SWR](https://swr.now.sh) for our data fetching, which handles caching, locally changing data during POST requests, and revalidation.
 The power of SWR and it's ability to make handling cached data on the frontend will soon become obvious.